sarahciston/codingcare/posts/unknowing.md

 Why call machine learning errors hallucinations, symptoms, suffering.
 A model does not suffer.
 Though it may well contribute to suffering.
 What changes if we rename hallucination?
 Call it confabulation.
 No, conflagration.
 No, fabrication.
 This is a process of manufacturing, an admixture spilt on a factory floor.

-Black boxes don't just declare a zone of, "I don't know."
+Black boxes don't merely declare a zone of, "I don't know."
 Worse, they proclaim, "I don't want to know."
 They manufacture an 'unknowability' at the outset that they then use as justification not to investigate further.
 When I black box you, I claim the privilege to know you only by your interface.
 I choose the surfaces I want to interact with, the parts that are of use to me, the parameters I want to adjust.
 I get to choose what not to care about.

 This is catastrophic forgetting. *To forget catastrophe, you must choose what not to see.
 Who not to see.
 You must refuse to witness suffering.*

 I am angry; I want to skip the suffering, yours and mine.
 This loss does not function.

 This is an unsustainable choice.
 The black box builders don't know the point is not to prevent loss.
-Even if it were, I cannot prevent loss.
-Neither can you.

-If I cannot prevent loss, I try to solve it.
-Find an equation complex enough to predict it exactly and optimize it.
+They try to solve it, find an equation complex enough to predict it exactly and optimize it.

-No. I don't want to prevent loss but to accelerate it.
-This is yet another kind of prevention, trying to [quell/quit/muffle] suffering rather than staying [connected] through pain and fear and change and unknowing.
+They claim the aim is to anticipate suffering.
+This may muffle it — prevent us from our connection to pain and change and unknowing — but they remain.

+“Don’t be disappointed when I die,” my father warns.

+No. That does not work.

+Our whole project together, my father and I, has been to eliminate uncertainty.
+Keep safe, keep the wall at your back.

 >"A representation that admits uncertainty as part of its structure can improvise knowledge." [@robertsonNillingProseEssays2012]

+Is it possible to improvise pattern or do these contradict?

 Large models cannot admit uncertainty; they aim to squelch it.
 Theirs is a mode of reduction that hardens and hoards.
 Even as I learned to live this way — still uncertainty emerges, loss cracks open, water seeps through, expanding the cracks.